unit logo

 • Would you be free from worry if the expense was selected for audit?

-Policy Statement
+Directive Statement

-The intent of this policy is to provide guidelines to ensure the business purposes of entertainment, hospitality, and recognition are reasonable, and to set clear limitations for expenses.
+The intent of this directive is to provide guidelines to ensure the business purposes of entertainment, hospitality, and recognition are reasonable, and to set clear limitations for expenses.
 Proper stewardship of University funds is an obligation of all faculty and staff.
 All expenditures must also comply with additional restrictions of the fund type (i.e. donor intent, research contract, etc.).

 Definition of Business Purpose